-"written or verbal quotations" means quotations referred to in paragraph 12(1)(b) of this Policy.
+"formal written price quotations" means quotations referred to in paragraph 12(1)(b) of this Policy.

-"municipality" means the Nguthu Local Municipality.
+"municipality" means the Nquthu Local Municipality.

 "blacklisting/restricting" means the act of disqualifying a person or service provider from participating in the procurement process of Nquthu Local municipality.